Coming Back to Full Energy after Illness

 Even if you normally handle dairy products just fine, one consequence of illness can be temporary lactose intolerance.
 When the gut is stressed, it sometimes stops making the enzyme that digests lactose, the sugar in milk.
 This means that if you eat or drink dairy products such as milk, yogurt, ice cream, or fresh cheeses, they could cause gas, diarrhea, and intestinal irritation that may delay healing.
 So until your gut feels strong, it may be helpful to avoid dairy.
 Crave ice cream?
 Not to worry: Our food director reviewed nondairy ice creams here.
 And a saffron latte is a delicious, warm alternative.

 Taking a cue from Eastern medicine, Bhatia recommends pampering the gut by substituting warming foods for icy foods, for example vegetable soup instead of a cold salad.
 (We understand that ice cream may be an occasional exception.)
 And she likes the gut-soothing botanicals in ginger tea and golden milk.

 Note: Unfortunately, alcohol is irritating to the gut and inflammatory. 🙁

-You can support optimal gut health with the probiotics, prebiotics, and glutamine in goop’s Gut Microbiome Superpowder.
+You can support optimal gut health with the probiotics, prebiotics, and glutamine in goop’s Gut Microbiome Superpowder supplement.
 Taken with a meal, its digestive enzymes can assist your reentry into the real-food world.
 This (thankfully) unflavored powder is easy to stir into any cool liquid.*